-Law 4679/2020 transposed Directive (EU) 2015/2436 into Greek law.
-It repealed the previously applicable Law 4072/2012 on trademark protection and introduced various changes, including:
+Law 4679/2020 transposed Directive (EU) 2015/2436[5] into Greek law and introduced various changes compared to the previous regime, including:

-- a the limitation of the scope of certain trademark rights for the purpose of safeguarding and enhancing competition; - new competences of civil courts, which are now also competent to assess the validity of a trademark (previously awarded to administrative courts); - c the acquiescence limitation (now possible also in trademark invalidity actions); and - d amendments in official fees.
+- 1. the limitation of the scope of certain trademark rights for the purpose of safeguarding and enhancing competition; - new competences of civil courts, which are now also competent to assess the validity of a trademark (previously awarded to administrative courts); - 3. the acquiescence limitation (now possible also in trademark invalidity actions); and - 4. amendments in official fees.